utap2/utap2/docs/rst/rna-mars-seq-results.rst

 5. Quantifies gene expression by counting reads

-6. Counts UMI's for cases of PCR bias
+6. Counts UMI's for cases of PCR bias (only if DESeq2 is selected)

-7. Detects Differentially Expressed (DE) genes for a model with a single factor
+7. Detects Differentially Expressed (DE) genes for a model with a single factor (only if DESeq2 is selected)

 Steps 3 and 5 are performed only for Mars-Seq